-Unfortunately, sometimes we just can’t keep up with our obligations.
+Sometimes we just can’t keep up with our obligations.
 Certainly, a layoff or divorce can wreak havoc with our finances and sense of well-being.
 For many, even an unexpected repair bill or medical emergency will stretch an already thin budget to the breaking point.
-When we're talking about student loans, HOW we're behind can have a profound effect on the remedies available to us.
+When we're talking about student loans, how we're behind can have a profound effect on the remedies available to us.
 That's why it's important to know the difference between delinquency and default.

 Delinquency v.
 Default